Chapter 4

 If you have adopted your cat as a kitten or are interested in adopting a young cat, you must have heard about the infamous socialisation phase.
 Socialisation is the foundation of the cat's psychological balance and behaviour.

-At the beginning, the breeder will soften the kittens' kibbles to help them go through the transition from liquids to solids.
+The breeder softens kibbles and gradually shifts kittens to solids.
+By mimicry, they learn codes, much like clicker training helps shape behaviour later on.
 When kittens start moving, they will learn by mimicry, cleanliness, codes, and behaviours specific to the species, by observing their mother.
 The games between the kittens and their mother are still used for learning.

-It is precisely during this time that they will learn to control their excitement, scratching and biting.
+It is precisely during this time, kittens learn to control scratching and biting.
+This stage links to treats and rewards used in cat training tools to encourage proper behaviour.
 This phase of mutual attachment between the cat and her kittens is essential for their proper psychological development.

 Unlike dogs, cats are not known for being very sociable.
 Cats are territorial animals that strive to live in a safe territory, where they feel good, respected, and safe.